OnsideSilver/PJM---Esercizio-Tecnico-Node/README.md

 Welcome to the API UserManual for the **Service**.
 This service allows you to interact with mock **data**.
 Below is an overview of the available endpoints.

 ## Endpoints

+### POST /api/Auth/login
+- **Description**: Generates a JWT token to insert for authorization.

+-  **Notes**:
+    - This endpoint returns a token, username and password are "string" (you can just press execute and the token will be generated).
+    - - **NB: To use the token you need to generate it, copy it, click on the Authorize button (top right corner) and paste the string.**

 ### GET /api/xxx/all
 - **Description**: Retrieve all items from the list.